 Freelance Pitching Guidelines: Where to Find Them

-Thankfully for most freelancers, many publications have their own standard pitching guidelines which make it very easy to get your pitch right the first time with minimal research.
+The good news for freelancers is that many publications have their own standard pitching guidelines which make it very easy to get your pitch right the first time with minimal research.
 While this should be an industry standard for all publications, it’s still fairly common.

 Quite often if publications aren’t quite happy with the way you’ve pitched, they’ll reply with their pitching guidelines, giving you the chance to try again and get it right this time.
 The fact that they have gone to the effort to do this means they like your pitch, just not how it’s been delivered.

 An easy way to find out whether the publication you want to write for already has pitching guidelines available is to type into Google: [name of publication] + pitching guidelines